-TOEFL® Reading Question Type - Rhetorical Purpose Question
+TOEFL Reading Question Type - Rhetorical Purpose Question

-This type of question requires you to understand why the author has included pieces of information.
-The answer is not directly stated in the reading passage.
-To solve this type of question, you need to understand the main point of the paragraph and how the referenced information(Usually a sentence) is related to the main point of the paragraph.
+This is part of a series of TOEFL Reading Question Types.
+In today’s post, we will discuss a "Purpose" question.
+This type of question requires you to understand why the author has included a piece of information.
+Because the answer to this question is not directly stated in the reading passage, you need to understand the main point of the paragraph and how the referenced information is related to the main point of the paragraph in order to solve this type of question.

-- to explain
+to account for/to explain

-- to question
+to criticize/to question

 Question: In paragraph 4, what was the author's purpose of including a quote that the belief that the complexity of the human eye could have been formed by natural selection seems highly unlikely?

-A. To provide evidence that irreducibly complex systems exist
+- To provide evidence that irreducibly complex systems exist

-B. The proof that the natural selection contradicts the basis of Darwin
+- The proof that the natural selection contradicts the basis of Darwin

-C. The support that the natural selection contributes to the basis of Darwin
+- The support that the natural selection contributes to the basis of Darwin

-D. The support the claim that natural selection is just a theory and difficult to prove
+- The support the claim that natural selection is just a theory and difficult to prove

 Looking for TOEFL preparation?